-The Shah of Iran and Empress Farah arrived in new Delhi, India, on Wednesday (2 October) for a two day official visit.
+Background: The Shah of Iran and Empress Farah arrived in new Delhi, India, on Wednesday (2 October) for a two day official visit.
 India was their last stop on a five-nation Asian and Pacific tour, which took them to Singapore, Australia, New Zealand and Indonesia.

 During his visit, the Shah had discussions with India's Prime Minister, Mrs. Indira Gandhi, on closer economic relations between India and Iran.
 Mrs. Gandhi's visit to Iran in April this year resulted in a promise that Iran would invest in India's mining and metallurgical industries.

 Speaking at a banquet on Wednesday evening, the Shah expressed hopes that greater economic inter-relationship would develop between countries north of the Indian Ocean.
 He said that the current co-operation between India and Iran was the beginning of "vast" possibilities for the two countries.